numberplates/plateit-api-docs/objects/company-product.md

 `https://data.plateit.co.uk/v3/products`

-The product object represents any product other than a number plate that the customer can buy.
+The CompanyProduct object represents any product other than a number plate that the customer can buy.

-> Products can be delegated to other companies to fulfil on your behalf.
-However, the delegated company must have a product with an *identical* SKU for this relationship to be recognised.
+> A CompanyProduct can be delegated to another company to fulfil on your behalf.
+However, the delegated company must have a CompanyProduct with an *identical* SKU for this relationship to be recognised.
 The dimensions and weight will be inherited from their settings and not yours.

->Delegated products should only be shown to the customer if the delegated company has an active product with a matching SKU.
-This can be ensured by passing the `exclude_unmatched_delegations=true` query parameter when listing the available products.
+> Delegated products should only be shown to the customer if the delegated company has an active CompanyProduct with a matching SKU.
+This can be ensured by passing the `exclude_unmatched_delegations=true` query parameter when listing the available CompanyProduct objects.
 This will filter out any products the delegatee doesn't have.
 This can be seen in action on the [suggested integration](/fundamentals/suggested-integration.md) page.

 ## Data References